Contents

 Self check

-The Self Check panel enables you to perform a self-check on your devices’ basic, video, battery, and network health status.
+The Self Check panel lets you self-check your devices’ basic, video, battery, and network health status.
 This feature is further explained in the “RPS One Software Advanced Configuration Guide.”

 To perform a self-check on your device from the LCD screen: